Oregon GuideUpdated April 28, 20264 min read

 How much do medical assistants make in Oregon?

-Medical assistants in Oregon earn a median salary of $46,490, which is 5% above the national average.
-Entry-level positions start around $46,488 (10th percentile) while experienced MAs can earn up to $61,110 (90th percentile) annually.
+Medical assistants in Oregon earn a median salary of $46,490 per year, which is 5% above the national average.
+Entry-level positions start around $46,488 annually, while experienced medical assistants can earn up to $61,110 in the top 10% of earners.

 Do I need a license to work as a medical assistant in Oregon?